 What does a single tooth implant cost in the UK?

-Mini implants may be as much as 60-70% cheaper than conventional implants, since the materials themselves cost less and the implant procedure is more straightforward.
-However, they are sometimes not recommended because of their higher failure rate.
+Mini dental implants cost may be as much as 60-70% cheaper than conventional implants since the materials themselves cost less and the implant procedure is more straightforward.
+However, sometimes dentists don’t recommend them because of their higher failure rate.

 A 3- or 4-tooth bridge held in place by two implants can cost anywhere from £2,800.